 College visits are definitely a privilege, but you won’t become a less viable applicant by not visiting.
 There are many alternatives to stepping on foot the campus.

-Note: if you are concerned about the cost associated with college visits but are really interested in visiting, check the college’s website about fly-in programs.
+If you can’t afford college visits but are curious and open to visiting, check the college’s website about fly-in programs.
 Many places offer free travel or even room and board for students with demonstrated financial need.
-However, keep in mind that many of these programs apply to after you have been accepted.
+However, keep in mind that many of these programs apply to after you receive an acceptance.

 - If you have specific questions or are just looking for more general information about the college, try sending their college admissions office an email or browse their website to learn more.